Bodies Of Murdered Australian, US Surfers Identified In Mexico - UrduPoint

 Australian Treasurer Jim Chalmers described the news as "horrendous" and said the "whole country's heart goes out to all of their loved ones.

-"It has been an absolutely horrendous, absolutely horrific ordeal and our thoughts are with all of them," he said.
+"It has been an absolutely horrendous, absolutely horrific ordeal and our thoughts are with all of them," the senior government minister said.

-Mexico's foreign minister Alicia Barcena expressed her condolences in a statement, saying that her office "maintained a constant and direct dialogue with the Australian Ambassador to Mexico, Rachel Elizabeth Moseley, and her team, to support the efforts of the diplomatic mission."

 Three suspects, two men and one woman, have been detained on suspicion of involvement in the case, according to Mexican prosecutors.